rinku176/Hiring-Challenge-Build-in-Public/README.md

     - Input fields for addends on the other
     - Visual feedback through scale tilt
     - Animations for balance states
-    - Responsive design for different screen sizes
+    - **IMPORTANT**: Responsive design for different screen sizes, especially mobile.
 3. **Activity Builder**
     - Admin interface for creating other games
     - Configure difficulty levels